Hanjuku Hero: Hanjuku Hero Tai 3D

 A soundtrack album for the game, titled Hanjuku Hero VS 3D OST, was released by DigiCube on June 25, 2003.
 It features two discs of tracks from this game, totaling 58 tracks and 1:50:27, and a bonus disc of tracks from the original Hanjuku Hero game, 17:57 long and with 17 tracks.
 Patrick Gann of RPGFan praised the quirky and referential album, which features humorous vocal songs, musical allusions to Final Fantasy tracks, and numerous puns in the track titles.
-Additionally, a single for the game's theme song was released by DigiCube on April 23, 2003, with the theme song "Fight!
+Additionally, a single for the game's theme song was released by DigiCube on April 23 the same year, with the theme song "Fight!
 Hanjuku Hero", the song "Without Yolk...", and instrumental versions of the two, totaling 16:02 in duration.